lisa-george/exactnl/README.md

 # exactnl

-exactnl is a Stata command that estimates the share-form nested logit demand model by exact maximum likelihood.
+exactnl is a Stata command that estimates the share-form nested logit demand model by maximum likelihood, using the exact density of the transformed dependent variable.

 ## What it does